jzuern/sph-fluidsim-fortran/README.md

 Fortran 3D fluid simulation, based on Smoothed-Particle-Hydrodynamics (SPH) with an  implementation of a Linked Cells Algorithm.

 ## TODO:

-### Possible features to be added
-- calculate total energy after each time step
+- redo parallelization
 - plot mill and particles in different colors

-### Debugging
-- redo parallelization

 ## DEPENDENCIES